managarm/mlibc/ABI_BREAKS.md

 - [#1460](https://github.com/managarm/mlibc/pull/1460): the layout of `struct semid_ds` was fixed.
 - [#1460](https://github.com/managarm/mlibc/pull/1460): `<sys/user.h>` previously always defined structs for x86_64, which were changed to now be correct for all supported architectures.
 - [#1460](https://github.com/managarm/mlibc/pull/1460): `off_t` and `off64_t` are now always 64-bit instead of `long`.
+- [#1460](https://github.com/managarm/mlibc/pull/1460): fixed the layout of `struct rtentry` on 32-bit architectures.

 ## Version 5